 West Central School Corporation Wind Turbine

-This Indiana windmill looked different than the usual turbines you see around the north-western part of the state.
+This Indiana windmill looked different than the usual windmills you see around the north-western part of the state.

 It is a 321 foot tall, 900 kw, three-blade PowerWind wind turbine, a German wind turbine manufacturer.

-It is not quite as tall as other area wind turbines.
+It is not quite as tall as other area wind turbines, like the wind farm along Indiana’s I65.
 But it has one even more noticeable difference: the red paint job that marks this turbine as Trojan country (the school mascot)!

 While it might be tempting to get close to this Indiana windmill (it sits in a field, set back from the West Central school), please try to contain yourself!